About nutritional therapy

 Hormone, blood sugar and essential fatty acid imbalances are often too subtle to show up in conventional tests but can have a significant effect on health and are easily corrected.

 Poor digestion and absorption can lead to deficiencies of vitamins, mineral and other nutrients.
-It also can result in bloating, gas and bowel problems.
+Bloating, gas and bowel problems can be the result.
 Dysbiosis (imbalance of gut bacteria) is often a major factor affecting digestion.

 These may be to foods or to environmental allergens.
 When allergies or sensitivities are present, they make the absorption of nutrients less efficient.
 It is a case of which comes first, as poor digestion in the first place, makes food intolerances more likely.